ynput/ayon-documentation/website/docs/addon_slack.md

 ## App installation

-Please ensure that the Slack application is installed on the company's Slack before proceeding.
+Please ensure that the AYON Slack application is installed on the company's Slack using the `manifest.yml` before proceeding to AYON settings.

 <Tabs
 groupId="platforms"